goutamir007/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 ### Exercise 1: Create publisher and solution

 In this exercise, you will create a custom solution publisher and a solution.
-This custom solution will be used in all the labs for this course to keep all the assets together.
+This solution will be used in all the labs for this course to keep all the components together.

 #### Task 1: Create publisher and solution